gideondk/flakepack/README.md

 Read the original [post](http://blog.boundary.com/2012/01/12/flake-a-decentralized-k-ordered-unique-id-generator-in-erlang/) on the Boundary blog.

-FlakePack uses a msgpack-rpc interface through Netty to send it's ids.
+FlakePack uses a MessagePack RPC interface through Netty to send it's ids.

-After building the right versions for msgpack-rpc (Java) and msgpack-scala, you can run the service through SBT:
+After building / getting the right versions for msgpack-rpc (Java) and msgpack-scala, you can run the service through SBT:

 	sbt run